 Describe in detail your staffing plan and expected staffing levels.

-Confirm that a final staffing plan, including a resume for each Key Personnel member, will be delivered within ten (10) calendar days after notice of award.
+Confirm that a final staffing plan, including a resume for each Key Personnel member, will be delivered at least six (6) months prior (or on a schedule as may be agreed to by the Agency) to the Anticipated Start Date for the Provision of Services listed in the RFP Procurement Timetable.

 Describe your back up personnel plan, including a discussion of the staffing contingency plan for: